leomarameo7/SeeWandel_Climate/README.md

-## Title

-Inferring and predicting plankton networks emergent properties in changing lakes
+## Inferring and predicting plankton networks emergent properties in changing lakes

 In this research project we aim to answer this open questions: